j2store/docs/content/docs/troubleshooting-guide/troubleshooting-tax-issues.md

 ![tax prof](https://raw.githubusercontent.com/j2store/doc-images/master/troubleshooting-guide/troubleshooting-tax-issues/tax-prof.png)

-**Why tax is not displayed when changing the setting of the tax calculation from billing address to the delivery address?**
+### Why tax is not displayed when changing the setting of the tax calculation from billing address to the delivery address?

 If you choose shipping address in J2Store Tax configuration then you should also change the associated address to shipping address in the tax profile.

 Go to tax profile and set the associate address as shipping address.

-**Why tax information is showing as "Excl.tax" even you have chosen including tax in configuration **?
+### Why tax information is showing as "Excl.tax" even you have chosen including tax in configuration

 Seems to be choosing of wrong default customer address.